FlamingSpork/phonectf/solve_writeup.md

 Playing those tones back into the handset would trick the telephone switch into thinking that money had been inserted and would let the call go through.

 ### Solving/Testing
-Go to https://phreaknet.org/bluebox/ and hold your phone's microphone near the computer's speakers while also recording the phone call, whether by holding a microphone up to the phone or using a software feature on your cellphone.
+Go to https://phreaknet.org/bluebox/ and hold your phone's microphone near the computer's speakers while also recording the phone call.
-Dial the phone call, press 2 to get to the challenge, and press the 1-slot 25¢ button and then any button on the keypad. ***TODO:*** probably shouldn't require additional button presses?
+Dial the phone call, press 2 to get to the challenge, and press the 1-slot 25¢ button and then any button on the keypad.
 If everything's working correctly, you'll hear [some backwards speech](https://gitlab.ritsec.cloud/flamingspork/phonectf/-/blob/master/sounds/Reversed.wav).
 Take your recording of the speech and use Audacity or some other audio editing tool to play it backwards to get the flag.

-### Flag
-`R3VERSED_CALL`